dfranx/SHADERed/README.md

  - dragging items from one pass to another, duplicating them, etc...

 ## Binaries
-To get started you can visit [Release](https://github.com/dfranx/SHADERed/releases) page and download latest stable binary release.
+To download already precompiled binaries, you can visit [Release](https://github.com/dfranx/SHADERed/releases) page and download latest stable binary release.

 ## Building